Human Services Courses

-Acquaints the beginning student with the human services field, including the philosophy, values, directions and broad scope of the human services, and a clarification of the student's motivation and values in relation to a career in a helping field.
+Acquaints the beginning student with the human services field, including the philosophy, values, methods and broad scope of the human services, and examines the student's motivation and values in relation to a career in a helping field.
 An interdisciplinary course designed specifically for the human services concentration.
 Keyes, Staff.

 391, 392 Internship (1/2, 1)

 Prerequisite: Junior or senior standing or permission of instructor.